HKornchanok/ChangeSolver-DP-BFS/README.md

   return dp[amount % (largestCoin + 1)];
 }
 ```

-This approach achieves O(1) space complexity regardless of input size, using only a fixed-size circular array.
+This achieves O(amount) time complexity with O(largestCoin) space complexity by using a circular array of size 12.

 #### 2. LCM Optimization for Medium Amounts